 Step 2: inserting a sprite

-Now we need to do this step for every sprite we want to add.
-First some checks:
+Now we're need to do this for every sprite we want.
+We'll write an

 - Make sure the sprite is visible (discard it if too far from the screen)